 Mixed Grill (£20)

-The mixed grill includes cubes of lamb, chicken and adana shish.
+The mixed grill includes cubes of lamb, chicken and Adana shish.
 It is served with mac & cheese and garnished with tomato salad plus red cabbage coleslaw.
-The meats were all well-marinated and and quite flavoursome.
-However I find it a bit dry.
+The meats were all well-marinated and quite flavoursome.
+However, I find it a bit dry.
 Out of the three items, the lamb stood out the most to me in terms of both texture and flavour.

 As for the salad, it was incredibly refreshing.
 With so much meat on one plate, it does get rather heavy.
 The acidity from the salad dressing balances the heaviness out.
 The red cabbage coleslaw is pretty interesting either.
 I’m not a fan of coleslaw but I do appreciate one that’s fresh and done nicely.

 Mac & Cheese (£5.5)

 The final thing on the plate is the mac & cheese.
 Speaking of mac & cheese, you ought to do the classic cheese pull shot!